-The federal Department of Justice (DOJ) 2015 Grants Financial Guide describes supplantation as follows: "Federal funds must be used to supplement existing state and local funds for program activities and must not supplant those funds that have been appropriated for the same purpose."
+The federal Department of Justice (DOJ) 2017 Grants Financial Guide describes supplantation as follows: "Federal funds must be used to supplement existing state and local funds for program activities and must not supplant (replace) those funds that have been appropriated for the same purpose."
 Requests for "new" staff positions must be justified, must not supplant other funds, and must result in significant additional service delivery.

 Applicants under this grant program must describe non-grant funds supporting their projects and must identify records which document the level of non-VOCA support and satisfy the non-supplantation requirement.
+Be sure to describe whether the expenses requested in this grant application compliment, and do not duplicate, other existing and anticipated funding sources/amounts that your agency receives.

-List of Attachments
+List of Required Application Attachments